andrew-aisi/inspect_viz/components-plots.html.md

 # Plots

-A `plot()` produces a single visualisation as a Web element.
-Similar to other grammars, a `plot` consists of *marks*—graphical primitives such as bars, areas, and lines—which serve as chart layers.
-Plots use the semantics of [Observable Plot](https://observablehq.com/plot/what-is-plot), such that each `plot` has a dedicated set of encoding *channels* with named *scale* mappings such as `x`, `y`, `color`, `opacity`, etc.
+A `plot()` produces a single visualisation and consists of one or more *marks*—graphical primitives such as bars, areas, and lines—which serve as chart layers.
+Each plot has a dedicated set of encoding *channels* with named *scale* mappings such as `x`, `y`, `color`, `opacity`, etc.

+Below we’ll describe the core semantics of plots and the various ways you can customize them.

 ## Basics

-Plots support faceting of the `x` and `y` dimensions, producing associated `fx` and `fy` scales.
-Plots are rendered to SVG output using Observable Plot.

-Here is a simple dot plot that demonstrates some key concepts:
+Here is a simple dot plot that demonstrates some key concepts (click on the numbers at right for additional details):

 ``` python
 from inspect_viz import Data